mostlygeek/PlayByExample/public/markdown/index.md

 # Welcome to Play 2.0 By Example

-This is a living tutorial with the goal to provide pragmatic examples for common web application requirements.
+This is a living tutorial with the goal to provide pragmatic examples for building advanced web applications with Play!
+2.0.

 ## Fork it and contribute!